synshop/rtfm/docs/admins/truenas.md

 ## Administration
 ----
-To add a new user to the system, you need to log into the web interface (http://vault.synshop.net), which is only possible with the root user.
-(Credentials are in the administrative keepass).
+To add a new user to the system, you need to log into the [web interface](http://vault.synshop.net) as `root` user.
+Credentials for `root` in the administrative keepass in Google Drive under `TrueNAS`.
 To add a user:

 1. Go to Accounts>User in the left hand menu